EnigmaCurry/d.rymcg.tech/step-ca/README.md

 make up service=step-ca
 ```

-In the log output, you should find your new password, which is only
+In the log output, you should find your new password:
-printed this one time:

 ```
 step-ca-1  | 👉 Your CA administrative password is: xxxxxxxxxxxxxxxxxxxxxxxxx